DPHPC-SDDMM/sddmm/README.md

-# SDDMM Benchmarking of SM-L2 algorithm vs a naive version
+# SDDMM Benchmarking of SM-L2 algorithm vs a naive version and cuSPARSE

 ### Setup
 The benchmarking framework is set up to work on Windows 11, Visual Studio Community Edition 2022, CMake and C++20 standard.
 It probably also works on Linux since GCC compiler tends to be more forgiving in terms of obeying to C++ specifications.
 Note, that if you run this on Linux, you have to double-check that the paths always use the correct kind of path separators.